Ganga Expressway: Main route

 The Phase-2, of 453 km length, includes the following extensions.
-Please help expand the exact alignment with important towns and intersections with NH, SH, and expressways along the way.

 Meerut-Haridwar: Upper Ganges Canal Expressway

 Upper Ganges Canal Expressway (Spur-1 or Hapur Expressway or Bulandshahr-Meerut-Haridwar Expressway): The Government of Uttar Pradesh decided to extend the expressway 110 km northwest i.e. Meerut to Haridwar.
 At Haridwar it will connect to the Char Dham Highway and Char Dham Railway.

 Prayagraj-Ballia

 Prayagraj-Ballia Expressway (Spur-2): 314 eastward extension from Prayagraj to Ballia via Varanasi.

 Spurs

 Please help expand this by listing additional spurs off the two planned extensions (Meerut-Haridwar and Prayagraj-Ballia):

 Phase-2 interchanges

 Listed west to east (please help expand the partial list):